 Quality of Life (QoL): Data from studies almost uniformly show a significantly increased QoL for most men treated with LI-ESWT for Peyronie’s Disease.

 Shock (pressure) waves are applied to the penis through a probe on the skin.
 It is believed that the shock waves cause mild trauma to the blood vessels, which then release growth factors.
 These growth factors stimulate the formation of new blood vessels (neo-angeogenesis) as well as repair of the lining of the existing blood vessels (the endothelium.)
 Other theories suggest that it may break up the plaque which is blocking the blood flow in small vessels, or it may cause stem cells to migrate to the area, which then create new blood vessels.
-It is being successfully used in plantar fasciitis and anti-inflammatory treatment of soft tissues.
+LI-ESWT is being successfully used in plantar fasciitis and anti-inflammatory treatment of soft tissues.
 It is currently being studied for heart blood vessels, musculoskeletal disorders, and diabetic ulcers.

 LI-ESWT is thought to help treat Peyronie’s disease by:

--Damaging the plaque directly.
+-Breaking down the plaque directly.

--Inducing blood flow to the area.
+-Inducing blood flow to the treated area.

 -Creating an inflammatory reaction which causes the plaque to be broken down, the calcium reabsorbed, and the waste from this process being removed by a subset of white blood cells (called macrophages).